among/fusus/fusus/docs/about/tech.md

 > In 2002, Tor Andersson started work on MuPDF based on the Libart rendering library by Raph Levien.
 After Artifex Software acquired the MuPDF project, the development focus shifted on writing a new modern graphics library called Fitz.
-Fitz was originally intended as an R&D project to replace the aging Ghostscript graphics library, but has instead become the rendering engine powering MuPDF.
+Fitz was originally intended as an R&D project to replace the aging GhostScript graphics library, but has instead become the rendering engine powering MuPDF.

 > Source: [MUPDF](https://en.wikipedia.org/wiki/MuPDF)